epfl-ada/ada-2024-project-databand/README.md

 Line and area charts will visualize these trends, and a chi-square test will assess the statistical significance of genre distribution shifts.
 Clustering will be applied to identify patterns in genre emergence and decline across eras.
 - High-Revenue Movie Distribution Analysis:
-High-revenue films (top 10% by revenue) within each genre and era will be identified.
-We will visualize the revenue distribution using stacked bar charts, showing each genre’s contribution to total revenue.
-Percentage change analysis will reveal how the share of high-revenue films per genre shifted from pre-DVD to post-DVD eras.
+We will identify the top 10% of high-revenue films by genre and era, then calculate the mean revenue for each genre, corrected for inflation.
+Stacked bar charts will visualize genre contributions to total revenue, and percentage change analysis will track how the share of high-revenue films shifted from the pre-DVD to post-DVD era.

 **Task 6: Common themes per genre**
 For each of the pre-DVD, during-DVD, and post-DVD eras, movie plots from the top genres will